 Atlantic Technological University is a fiercely ambitious third-level institution.
 With a €60 million investment in campus facilities over the last decade, this has created a stunning 21st-century learning environment.
 Atlantic Technological University is situated on a single modern 72-acre campus and is constantly evolving to reflect the needs of 21st-century students.
 Everything is within walking distance – including Sligo town centre.

 The campus buildings all have large classrooms which are filled with natural light and each room has the latest modern technology to complement our technology-enhanced programmes.

 Atlantic Technological University also has the added bonus of being very close to Sligo city centre (just 20 minutes walking) which is great for group leaders and for half-day excursions.

 Afternoon and Evening Activities

 Our afternoon programme is led by teachers and qualified sports instructors.
 The teacher-led activities are planned around a learning outcome based on the local Geography, History, Biology, Literature and Culture, both ancient and modern.
 These activities will be organised in groups based on class divisions so that they can be age and level appropriate.
 Irish Dancing, Irish music, Gaelic Sports, Story Telling, Poetry/Songwriting and visits to local sites of heritage and culture are included in our weekly activity programmes.
 One of the main attractions of the FL Sligo programme is the incredible surfing activity which takes place in the scenic Strandhill area, famous for its Atlantic waves.
 Each Wednesday we go surfing for a half day!
 Afternoon activities take place from 14:30 to 17:00 four times per week, students leave the school at 17:15.

 In Sligo one evening per week our host family students have a late activity after school.
 This involves finishing school and then having an activity such as a disco, boat trip or a cultural night.
-Residential students have a busy schedule with evening activities each evening, sometimes these can be light activities if students have had a very busy day.
+Residential students have a busy schedule with evening activities five evenings per week, sometimes these can be light activities if students have had a very busy day.